-There are six types of workers compensation money benefits available in California.
+There are different types of workers compensation money benefits available in California.
 This article explains what they are and how they work.

 Total Temporary Disability (T.T.D.)